rubenmoor/TutorialMPBasics/README.md

 ## Getting started with LAN-only

 We skip anything related to Steam and EOS until Part 3 below.
-This implies LAN-based multiplayer, without login and without connetion to any online service for Part 1 and Part 2.
+This implies that we start off with LAN-based multiplayer, without login and without connection to any online service for Part 1 and Part 2.
 If you know that your game won't support LAN, don't worry.
 There is virtually no extrawork in first implementing LAN and then replacing it with some online service.
 I would even encourage to use LAN as the most straightforward way to test new multiplayer functionality.

 # Part 1: Using Game Instance to manage application state

-The Game Instance is an object of type `UGameInstance`, or of a type that inherit from `UGameInstance`.
+The Game Instance is an object of type `UGameInstance`, or of a type that inherits from `UGameInstance`.
 The recommended workflow is a customization of your Game Instance according these steps:

 1. Create a new C++ class from within the editor